go-extras/go-kit/README.md

 - Package `must` offers a convenient approach for transforming a two-value function into a single-value function by throwing a panic if an error is returned as the second value in the original function.
+- Package `ptr` provides utility functions for working with pointers in Go.
 - Package `pubsub` provides provides a simple publish-subscribe messaging system.

 ## Installation